-Residents, program directors, and preceptors have the professional responsibility to ensure they are fit to provide services that promote patient safety.
-The residency program director (RPD) must ensure that there is not excessive reliance on residents to fulfill service obligations that do not contribute to the educational value of the residency program or that may compromise their fitness for duty and endanger patient safety.
-Providing residents with a sound training program must be planned, scheduled and balanced with concerns for patients' safety and residents' well-being.
-Therefore, programs must comply with the following duty-hour requirements:
+Residency program directors and preceptors have the professional responsibility to provide residents with a sound training program that must be planned, scheduled and balanced with concerns for patients' safety and residents' well-being.
+Therefore, programs must comply with the requirements outlined in this policy to ensure optimal clinical experience and education for their program's residents.